romanrostislavovich/auditfy/README.md

 ## Background

-Current each developer using a lot of tools for checking accessibility, SEO, performance and html validation. (like lighthouse, page speed, wave and e.t.c)
+Current each developer using a lot of tools for checking accessibility, SEO, performance and e.t.c. (like lighthouse, wave and, eslint and e.t.c)
 This application try to merge all of them to one tool with simplify using.

 ### Included